 So here’s what I suggest you consider: In advance, set the basic guidelines for the summer schedule, including times when you vacation or go on family outings.
 Know when you’ll get up and have breakfast, and roughly when you’ll leave to go to whatever activities.
 Try to have the activities roughly planned out in advance, while leaving some room for error.
 The goal is not rigidity; the goal is predictability.
 Please note that!
 When your children know what will be happening next, there is a sense of security and reassurance that calms and organizes their thinking and their behavior.

 Overall, stick to your planned schedule.
-While you can leave some room for flexibility, make sure that it’s not an accommodation in response to a whining or complaining child.
+While you can leave some room for flexibility, make sure that it’s not accommodation in response to a whining or complaining child.
 You can be open to input, and some flexibility, but make sure it does not flow from your intolerance of a whining or complaining child.

 Mistake Number 3: Getting weak on consequences and long on negotiation.

-When on vacation or embarking on a family outing, we all want a pleasant and enjoyable experience.
+When on vacation or embarking on a family outing, we all want a pleasant experience.
 As such, we can often get weak on our follow-through.
 Your kids will learn to honor the limits that you set on their behavior-not by the lectures and discussions that you offer them-but by the consequences that come as a result of their failure to honor that limit.

 Let’s imagine that you’re traveling in the car and the boys are bickering in the back seat.
 You can remind them.
 You can threaten them.
 You can yell at them.
 And you just notice that it keeps getting worse and worse as the trip goes on.